NDAK24003U Advanced Topics in Deep Learning (ATDL)

 • Understand advanced deep learning methods and techniques

-• Design, optimize and use advanced deep models
+• Design, optimize, and apply advanced deep learning models

 See Absalon.

-- Machine learning corresponding to the courses Machine Learning A (MLA) and Deep learning (DL).
+- Machine learning: corresponding to Machine Learning A (MLA) and Deep Learning (DL)

-- Linear algebra corresponding to the course Linear Algebra in Computer Science (LinAlgDat).
+- Linear algebra: corresponding to Linear Algebra in Computer Science (LinAlgDat)

-- Calculus corresponding to the courses Mathematical Analysis and Probability Theory for Computer Scientists (MASD) and Modelling and Analysis of Data (MAD), or Introduction to Mathematics for Science (MatIntroNat) and Mathematical Analysis (MatAn), or equivalent.
+- Calculus: corresponding to Mathematical Analysis and Probability Theory for Computer Scientists (MASD) and Modelling and Analysis of Data (MAD), or Introduction to Mathematics for Science (MatIntroNat) and Mathematical Analysis (MatAn)

-- Statistics and probability theory corresponding to the course Probability Theory and Statistics (SS).
+- Statistics and probability theory: corresponding to Probability Theory and Statistics (SS)

 The course will mix lectures, exercise classes, and project work.